 The past decade has been a tough one for staff in U.S. newsrooms.
 A Pew Research Center analysis

-is also enduring difficult times amid a boom in streaming apps.
-Employment in radio newsrooms fell from 5,000 to 3,000 between 2008 and 2017.
+is also enduring difficult times amid a boom in audio streaming.
+Employment in radio newsrooms fell from 5,000 to 3,000 between 2008 and 2018, a 40 percent drop.
 The situation remained stagnant in TV broadcasting newsrooms where employment went up by 1,000 during the same period as well as in cable TV news where the figure remained unchanged.
 The only notable growth was recorded in the digital-native sector where newsroom staff levels went up 79 percent from 7,000 to 13,000.